realchh/caribou/INSTALL.md

 # GCP Support
 ## GCP Account Access

-Disclaimer: GCP Support is currently experimental.
-Use it at your own risk.

 To run the framework, you first need to setup a [GCP project](console.cloud.google.com).

 Then, install the [gcloud CLI](https://cloud.google.com/sdk/docs/install#linux) using these commands: